Sports Psychology & Creativity in Thousand Oaks, CA

 Athletes consult with me for a variety of reasons.
 However, it is often competitive difficulties that are their main motivation.
 Athletes may struggle to communicate with teammates, control their temper, or maintain the motivation required to train.
 They may also find it difficult to maintain their focus during competition, control their anxiety, or keep from buckling under pressure.
 As a sports psychologist, I am here to help.

 Parents of athletes must face some challenges of their own.
 While watching a child perform is exciting and rewarding, many parents are left frustrated and disappointed when things don’t go well.
-These reactions have an especially great impact on younger athletes and ultimately play a major role in their enjoyment of sports.
+These reactions have an especially significant impact on younger athletes and ultimately play a major role in their enjoyment of sports.
 One need only refer to the many disturbing incidents at youth sporting events to see the challenges of raising an athlete.
 While a father may have the best intentions for his daughter during his sideline argument with the soccer referee, he also fails to realize the impact such actions can have on the children participating.
 To combat these incidents, sports psychologists such as myself help parents learn to deal with the pressures they face.
 In addition, psychologists foster the confidence, enjoyment, skill development, and cooperation that sports teach children.
 Furthermore, by consulting with me, parents also learn to help young athletes cope with the disappointment of a loss to ensure negative events do not permanently impact their child’s enjoyment of sports.

 However, the benefits of sports psychology are not limited to the playing field.
 I equip athletes of all ages with techniques and strategies that extend to other settings, such as the workplace and school.
 With today's heavy emphasis on the external aspect of sports, psychological considerations often suffer.
 However, maintaining internal composure is one of the greatest determinants in performance quality, both on the field and off.
 I help athletes develop the inner calm needed to reach their optimal performance and overcome the challenges of competitive athletics.